High School Literature 4: The Modern Era

 The Great Gatsby, by F. Scott Fitzgerald

-Modernist Poetry (No need to obtain anything; I have provided the poems in Canvas.)
+Modernist Poetry (No need to obtain anything; digital versions are provided.)

 Our Town, by Thornton Wilder